THISBROJJ/BerkeleyScheduler/README.md

-# BerkeleyGame
+# BerkeleyScheduler
 Team: Ankita Biyani, Yunji Seo, Liana Zhang

 ## Project Name
-BerkeleyGame
+BerkeleyScheduler

 ## Application Description
-Berkeley Game enables students to have a fun way to de-stress and relax while also getting back on track with studies.
+Berkeley Scheduler enables students to interact with a basic game to de-stress, revive school spirit, and relax while also getting back on track with studies.

 ## Features and Tools
 ### Features
-Be able to play a clicking-game and see different pop-up images and videos as a fun way to de-stress.
+Be able to play a clicking-game and see different pop-up images and videos as a fun way to de-stress & re-juvenate.
 Once enough clicks have been made a timer will be turned on for going back to studying.

 Designed to be a creative de-stressful experience & help students take a break when needed.